 NETWORK FUNCTIONS VIRTUALISATION (NFV)

 NFV uses virtualisation technology to decouple network functions and create individual virtualised network functions (VNFs) that IT can connect as desired.
 A VNF consists of VMs, or containers, running different software and processes on top of standard infrastructure, rather than having hardware appliances for each network function.
 NFV is similar to SDN but different.
 It is not dependent on SDN, so you could potentially employ a VNF on existing networks without SDN.
 In brief: performance and cost benefits in an SDDC are clear, and several vendors are developing NFV / SDN platforms.
 The SDDC is not simply a stop on the way to a fully cloud-deployed infrastructure.
 Rather, SDDC is absolutely on the path to cloud, and cloud is a key part of the future of the data centre.
-We partner with Hewlett Packard Enterprise, a world leader in technology, inspiring innovators and entrepreneurs across the globe with their server, storage and software solutions.
+We partner with HPE a world leader in technology, inspiring innovators and entrepreneurs across the globe with their server, storage and software solutions.

 How Hybrid IT Enables the Software-Defined Data Centre’ taken from article entitled ‘How Hybrid IT Enables the Software-Defined Data Centre’ which appears in HPE guide entitled ‘Foundations of Hybrid IT’.
 Download Guide